US races to find fighter jet sunk in ocean before China

 Austen, a former adviser to the chief of the Joint Chiefs of Staff of the US Armed Forces and a former NATO and European Union diplomat, said she believed any attempt by China to claim rescue rights was a “stress test” in the US.

-She believes this comes at a vulnerable and dangerous time, following what some have called a disorganized and disastrous withdrawal from Afghanistan.
+She believes this comes at a vulnerable and dangerous time, after what some have called a disorganized and disastrous withdrawal from Afghanistan.

 There is no doubt that China wants this plane, although cyber espionage could mean that the Asian country already has some knowledge of its interior, layout and workings, says Bryce Barros, China affairs analyst and security member at the Truman Project.